AlexNisulescu/AnsibleWindowsPartitionExtend/README.md

-# Ansible script for extending a windows pertition or mounting a new one using VMware shell
+# Ansible script for extending a windows partition or mounting a new one using VMware shell

 ## Table of contents
   * [Index](#index)